A Renovated A-Frame Near Lake Arrowhead Builds the Case for a Pink Front Door

 “I was cycling through the San Bernardino Mountains with my friend Sasha,” a real state agent, Thrailkill says, “and I spotted all of these cute cabins, which seemed so fun and doable.”

 The original owner of the 1959 house on a quarter-acre lot, sited pleasingly on a knoll with some mature trees, was the maître d’ of the famed Brown Derby restaurant in Hollywood.
 He sold it after 20 years to another family, which had it for 30.
 But it had been mostly abandoned for the better part of a decade.
 Thrailkill got the keys in October and started a slow-paced, thoughtful remodel in December, figuring out how to take advantage of the limited square footage and maintain the original footprint without any major alterations.
-As an experienced Airbnb host with a house in New Orleans, she knew that a photogenic interior was critical to a property’s success.
+As an experienced short-term rental host with a house in New Orleans, she knew that a photogenic interior was critical to a property’s success.
 She landed on a bright color palette of pure white and pale pink, with deeper pink accents like a vintage Moroccan rug, and furniture with an eclectic-vintage flair.
 She upgraded the kitchen with small-format European appliances, installed IKEA cabinets with Semihandmade fronts and brass hardware, and covered the walls and floors with white paint.
 Then she put the proverbial cherry on top: a baby pink front door.

 Part of the lure of the A-frame is its extreme adaptability.
 The design can skew vintage rustic, poppy and mod, cottage-y, country, classic ski chalet, ’70s bohemian, or minimal.

 “As long as you don’t tinker with the form too much, and just resign to embrace that iconic shape, you’re fine,” Howard says.
 “It doesn’t work if you try to adjust the interior layout to be anything other than a pitched roof with a second-floor sleeping area.”